TomasBen/openLedger/README.md

   - [ ] Add a import/export settings feature that writes settings to a JSON or TOML file on the root folder of folder specified by the user.
 - [x] Fully implement dark mode.
   - [ ] Test on other devices to see if it works.
-- [ ] Implement a ~~redis~~ cache for the expensive db queries.
-Have to look into other FOSS memory databases, possibly memcached for ease of use.
+- [ ] Implement useMemo for the caching of expensive computations.
 - [ ] Create an error handling crate/module that catches errors on components and shows them to the "Diagnostics" component on the lower panel, kinda like Zed does.
 Has to have at least 2 or 3 types of erros ("Error", "Warning", "Info"), with acording icons.
 - [ ] Implement high contrast mode and add it to the accessibility button menu.
 - [ ] For the first realease: create a Github workflow that automatically generates the binaries and test the programm for Fedora, Linu Mint, MacOS and Windows.